rendleyhq/docs.rendleysdk.com/getting-started/subtitles.md

 ## Connecting Subtitles with Clips

-In some cases, you may want the subtitles to be directly attached to a specific clip so that they move or trim in sync with that clip.
-Here's how you can do it:
+You may want the subtitles to be directly attached to a specific clip so that they move or trim in sync with that clip.
+Here's how to do it:

 ```typescript
 // Store subtitles in the library